-Account based marketing is an increasingly popular approach for B2B companies that target larger accounts.
-For companies that are trying to sell into large accounts with long sales cycles and large deal sizes, account based marketing offers many benefits over other marketing approaches.
-They include:
+Account-based marketing is an increasingly popular approach for B2B companies that target larger accounts.
+For companies that are trying to sell into large accounts with long sales cycles and large deal sizes, account-based marketing offers many benefits over other marketing approaches:

 Instead of a generic approach, marketers create personalized messaging for target accounts, taking what they know about their customer and tailor the creative assets of their campaign to the customer’s specific attributes and needs.

-Major purchase decisions involve multiple stakeholder.
+Major purchase decisions involve multiple stakeholders.
 This typically slows down the sales process, because it starts at a lower level level in the organization and moves slowly towards the primary decision maker.
-In account based marketing, the length of the cycle is shortened as all prospects are nurtured simultaneously.
+In account-based marketing, the length of the cycle is shortened as all prospects are nurtured simultaneously.

 Time and resources are narrowly focused on a small number of accounts that are most likely to close sales.
 This frees up resources that would previously have been wasted.

-Your approach to targeting a specific account will depend on the particular attributes of that account, the meaningful segments for that account and its relevant marketing channels.
+Your approach to targeting a specific account will depend on the particular attributes of that account, meaningful segments for that account and its relevant marketing channels.
 The target segments you choose to ABM programs around will be the ones that can add the most value to your organization.
-Below are some real-world examples of how B2B marketers can use to develop account based marketing programs:
+Below are some real-world examples of how B2B marketers can use to develop account-based marketing programs: